 When comparing co-ops with market rate housing, we first deduct the part of member rent that covers food and utilities, because apartments rarely include these.
 Then, we compare our single room rates with the rates for efficiency apartments.
 For double rooms, we compare our rent with half of that number.
 The best comparison for our apartment-style houses, Nueces and Opsis, is half the cost of a two-bedroom apartment.
 We want our costs to fall below market rates in all of these cases.

 We rely on third parties to provide market rate data.
-There are website such as RentCafe.com that offer some market data.
+There are websites such as RentCafe.com that offer some market data.
 We also reference the Fair Market Rate (FMR) data published by the U.S. Department of Housing and Urban Development, or HUD.
 (OK OK, the FMR is technically the 40th percentile of rent rates, not the median, but it’s still useful!)

 Median Family Income